OWASP/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 # Lifecycle Security Design: SD3

-### SD3 Facilitate semi-autonomous and ongoing penetration tests.
+### SD3 Facilitate hardware independent and ongoing penetration tests.

 ## Activities
 ##### A. Facilitate hardware independent penetration tests and implement development cycles by the use of structured data exchange